marcuswonder/cancan.io/README.md

  <br>

 ## Unsolved Problems:
- * Although CRUD operations are restricted on the back-end, there is no front-end authorisation.
+ * Although CRUD operations are restricted on the back-end, there is no front-end authorisation
  * Users and Admins are duplicated on the BoardDetail component.
-Authorizations remain functional, but the UX suffers from this.
+Authorizations remain functional, but the UX suffers from this
- * Upon signup new users are not directed to the home page.
+ * Upon signup new users are not directed to the home page
+ * Date selectors return the day prior to selected date
- * The site is not responsive.
+ * The site is not responsive

  <br>
  <br>